TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-octopus-repair-blueprint.md

         state: SMART_CONTROL_CAPABLE
 ```

-The automation run as long as the car is plugged in or the smart charging state is active.
+The automation runs as long as the car is plugged in or the smart charging state is active.

 {% raw %}